Pretty Printing in OCaml

 ]

-Note the additional comma after "ten" and the last nested list.
+Note the additional comma after "ten" and after the last nested list.

 Tips and tricks